Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz: Conclusion and Discussion

 \item \textbf{Interpretation of complex solutions}: The complex solutions we found require further physical interpretation.
 They might be relevant in the context of Euclidean instantons~\cite{BPST1975}, dyon configurations~\cite{JuliaZee1975}, or non-Hermitian extensions of Yang-Mills theory.
 Their role in resurgence theory, where complex ``ghost'' instantons contribute to transseries expansions, is particularly intriguing~\cite{Dunne2012, Basar2013, Aniceto2019}. \end{enumerate}

-\emph{Broader Applicability of the VPEA.---} Finally, we note that the vector potential extraction approach has proven to be a powerful heuristic tool for generating gauge potentials that encode angular momentum information.
+Finally, we note that the vector potential extraction approach has proven to be a powerful heuristic tool for generating gauge potentials that encode angular momentum information.
 Its success in the Abelian case---reproducing the AB effect~\cite{2005QParadox}, uniform magnetic field~\cite{1999Jackson}, Dirac monopole~\cite{Dirac1931}, and Wu-Yang monopole~\cite{WuYang1975,WuYang1976}---and now in the non-Abelian SU(2) case, suggests that the method may have even wider applicability.
 One could, for example, apply the same idea to higher-dimensional gauge theories, to other gauge groups such as SU(3), or explore its potential connections to the algebraic matrix constructions underlying the ADHM~\cite{ADHM1978} and Nahm~\cite{Nahm1982} methods.

-\emph{Concluding Remark.---} In summary, this work provides a {complete and systematic classification of static SU(2) Yang-Mills solutions with a spin-dependent vector potential} derived from the VPEA.
+In summary, this work provides a {complete and systematic classification of static SU(2) Yang-Mills solutions with a spin-dependent vector potential} derived from the VPEA.
 The resulting families---both real and complex---significantly expand the known landscape of exact solutions and open up new avenues for exploring the role of spin in non-Abelian gauge theories, both at the classical and, potentially, the quantum level.

+\emph{Acknowledgments.---}This work is supported by the Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2024ZD0301000), and the National Natural Science Foundation of China (Grant No. 12275136).